zhiburt/tabled/README.md

 assert_eq!(table.to_string(), expected);
 ```

-#### Text in a top border
+#### Text on borders

-You can also have custom text as part of the top border of the table.
+You can set a string to a horizontal border line.

 ```rust
 use tabled::{Table, style::BorderText};